-- Verify their identity (KSCIE 2021 Paragraph 213) - Best practice is checking the name on their birth certificate - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below). - Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available
+- Verify their identity.
+We will keep a copy of this on the successful candidate's personnel file - Best practice is checking the name on their birth certificate - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below)

-- Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
-We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - Verify their professional qualifications, as appropriate - Ensure they are not subject to a prohibition order if they are employed to be a teacher - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK, including (where relevant) any teacher sanctions or restrictions imposed by a European Economic Area professional regulating authority, and criminal records checks or their equivalent - Secretary of State section 128 direction A section 128 direction prohibits or restricts an unsuitable individual from participating in the management of an independent school, including academies and free schools.
-An individual who is subject to a section 128 direction is unable to: - take up a management position in an independent school, academy, or in a free school as an employee. - be a trustee of an academy or free school trust; a governor or member of a proprietor body of an independent school; or - be a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - Ask for written information about previous employment history and check that information is not contradictory or incomplete.
+- Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
+We will retain a copy of this on the staff personnel file - Verify their professional qualifications, as appropriate and retain a copy in the staff personnel file - Ensure they are not subject to a prohibition order if they are employed to be a teacher - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK, including (where relevant) any teacher sanctions or restrictions imposed by a European Economic Area professional regulating authority, and criminal records checks or their equivalent - Secretary of State section 128 direction A section 128 direction prohibits or restricts an unsuitable individual from participating in the management of an independent school, including academies and free schools.
+An individual who is subject to a section 128 direction is unable to: - Take up a management position in an independent school, academy/nursery, or in a free school as an employee - Be a trustee of an academy/nursery or free school trust; a governor or member of a proprietor body of an independent school - Be a governor on any Governing Body in an independent school, academy/nursery or free school that retains or has been delegated any management responsibilities - Ask for written information about previous employment history and check that information is not contradictory or incomplete.